mottljan/grpc-dekorator/README.md

 If you don't use Dekorator in the Android app module but in some Android library module, you need to replace `applicationVariants` with `libraryVariants`.

+### Android support

+Library officially supports Android minSdk 21.
+Theoretically lower versions might be ok too, but are not tested.

 ## Limitations

 Because decorations are designed for usage with any RPC, you can't read request or response data.